 I want to plant a tree in my front yard but am not sure if there are underground power cables there.
 What is the best way to check?

-You can use a service called B4Udig (http://www.beforeudig.co.nz 0800 248 344) where you register your planned work and they will pass this onto each organisation which has cables which may be damaged by your work, so that they can contact you directly with any concerns or safety instructions.
+Another service that may be useful is called beforeUdig (0800 248 344).
+This is an online service, where you register your planned work and they will pass this onto each organisation which has cables which could potentially be damaged by your work, so that they can contact you directly with any concerns or safety instructions.

 If you suspect there has been damage to an electrical cable you should contact the owner power company right away.

 More information about excavation safety is on the Worksafe website.